Small Business VoIP Guide (2026): Costs, Options & Setup

 Can I use my existing cell phone number for VoIP?

-Yes, through a process called number porting.
+Yes, through number porting.
 You'll transfer your current number from your cell carrier to your VoIP provider.
-The process takes 1-3 weeks, and your number works normally until the port completes.
-Just don't cancel your current service until porting finishes.
+FCC rules target one business day for simple ports, though complex ports can take longer.
+Don't cancel your current service until porting completes.

 Can I keep personal and business calls on the same phone?

-Absolutely—this is a primary benefit of VoIP.
+Yes—this is a primary benefit of VoIP.
 Your business number works through an app on your personal phone, completely separate from your personal number.
-When someone calls your business line, a distinct ringtone identifies it as a work call.
+When someone calls your business line, a distinct notification identifies it.

 What happens if my internet goes down?